 the allure of Aruban art

-In the previous two posts, I introduced you to what we loved about Aruba and various accommodation options you can enjoy around the island.
-In this post, I’d like to introduce you to the allure of Aruban art that will captivate you throughout your exploration of this beautiful island.
+I’ve already introduced you to what we loved about Aruba and various accommodation options you can experience around Aruba.
+In this post, I’d like to introduce you to the allure of Aruban art and creativity that will captivate you throughout your exploration of this beautiful Caribbean island.

 This is one of my favourite murals in San Nicolas, Aruba.
 So intense, bright, and beautiful!